nervosys/AutonomySim/docs/px4_build.md

 cd PX4-Autopilot
 ```

-Now to build it you will need the right tools.
+To build it, you will need the right tools.

 ## PX4 Build tools

-The full instructions are available on the [dev.px4.io](https://docs.px4.io/master/en/dev_setup/building_px4.html) website,
-but we've copied the relevant subset of those instructions here for your convenience.
+The full instructions are available on the [dev.px4.io](https://docs.px4.io/master/en/dev_setup/building_px4.html) website, but we've copied the relevant subset of those instructions here for your convenience.

-(Note that [BashOnWindows](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide)) can be used to build
-the PX4 firmware, just follow the BashOnWindows instructions at the bottom of this page) then proceed with the
-Ubuntu setup for PX4.
+(Note that [BashOnWindows](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide)) can be used to build the PX4 firmware, just follow the BashOnWindows instructions at the bottom of this page) then proceed with the Ubuntu setup for PX4.

 ## Build SITL version

-Now you can make the SITL version that runs in posix, from the Firmware folder you created above:
+Now, you can make the SITL version that runs in POSIX from the Firmware folder you created above:

 ```shell
 make px4_sitl_default none_iris
 ```

-Note: this build system is quite special, it knows how to update git submodules (and there's a lot
-of them), then it runs cmake (if necessary), then it runs the build itself.
-So in a way the root
-Makefile is a meta-meta makefile :-)   You might see prompts like this:
+This build system is quite special, it knows how to update git submodules (and there's a lot of them), then it runs cmake (if necessary), then it runs the build itself.
+So in a way the root Makefile is a meta-meta makefile.
+You might see prompts like this:

 ```shell
  *******************************************************************************